Key Takeaways:

 -

-App Features and functionality: An MVP or basic AI stock trading app development with just trading features costs less, while advanced features like AI insights, margin trading, or detailed analytics increase expenses.
+App Features and functionality: An MVP with just trading features costs less, while advanced features like AI insights, margin trading, or detailed analytics cost more.

 -